Instrument OpenClaw

 Start with a single agent, such as openclaw.main, and keep workflow-specific detail in meta.

-If you are using chirpier-skills, export CHIRPIER_API_KEY first and start with the chirpier skill so OpenClaw follows the canonical naming and policy patterns.
+If you are using chirpier-skills, export CHIRPIER_API_KEY first and start with the chirpier skill so OpenClaw follows the canonical naming, analytics, and policy patterns.

 Recommended starter events